 Murano Glass is made on the island of Murano, located within the city of Venice in Northern Italy.
 This glass is made from silica, soda, lime and potassium melted together in a special furnace at a temperature of 1500°C to reach a liquid state.

-What is Murano Glass?
-Is it glass made in a special place?
-Or made using special techniques?
-It is actually both.
-Murano glass is glass in a chemical sense of the word.
+Therefore, Murano Glass is defined as being made in a special place using special techniques.
+It is glass in a chemical sense of the word.
 However, Murano glass is as different from, say, the glass in your window panes, as Rembrandt paintings are different from an empty canvas.

-Once the glass mixture is prepared using the ingredients above, very thin layers of real gold or sterling silver are often added to the glass mixture (also known as gold or silver leaf), along with various minerals to give glass its vibrant colors and designs.
-The resulting liquid glass mixture is then mouth-blown and/or hand-crafted by master glassmakers in a series of elaborate steps using special techniques such as Millefiori, Sommerso, Reticello, Filligrana, Bullicante, and many others.
+Once the glass mixture is prepared using the ingredients above, very thin layers of real 24K gold or sterling silver are often added to it (this is known as gold or silver leaf), along with various minerals to give glass its vibrant colors and designs.
+The resulting liquid glass mixture is then mouth-blown and/or hand-shaped by master glassmakers in a series of elaborate steps using special techniques such as Millefiori, Sommerso, Reticello, Filligrana, Bullicante, and many others.

-For this reason, high-end Murano Glass is called art glass, or the glass made not merely by craftsmen, but by artists of glassmaking, called maestros in Italian.
-Even though beautiful glassware and crystal has also been created in other places around the world, none of the glassware still being produced has such a rich history and so much artistic value as Murano glass.
+For this reason, high-end Murano Glass is considered to be Art Glass, or the glass made not merely by craftsmen, but by artists of glassmaking, called maestros in Italian.
+Even though beautiful glassware and crystal has also been created in other places around the world, none of the glassware still produced today has such a rich history and so much artistic value as Murano glass.